 - Are both parents committed to social distancing and to following HSE rules in relation to prevention of the spread of virus and can both make assurances about this?

-If good communication between parents is possible then this process will be made so much easier for everyone but if not possible then help is available to help you make good decisions for your family.
+If good communication between parents is possible then this process will be made so much easier for everyone, but, if communication is not possible then help is available.
 The Family Mediation Service of the Legal Aid Board is offering free telephone mediation and conflict coaching.
 More details about this service can be found at www.legalaidboard.ie.
-One Family provides specialist family mediation services for separating families with a particular emphasis on the needs of children.
-Click here:

 As this is a very stressful time it is better if family members can come to an agreement they can live with in the short term even if it requires outside help.
 Neutral professionals can be very helpful in these situations.